 9:30 am to 12:45 pm

 This program provides food to be prepared at home without discrimination to eligible clients.
 Each month we provide five days of emergency food for every member of the household over the age of two.

 1. Live in our catchment area, which includes nine towns and three school districts:

 2. Meet income guidelines or qualify for SNAP (food stamps) WIC, Medicaid, TANF, or SSI

-3. Provide the names and dates-of-birth for each individual living in your household.
+3. Provide the names of individuals living in your household.

 IF YOU ARE PICKING UP FOR SOMEONE ELSE, YOU MUST

 DOWNLOAD THE FORM BELOW, HAVE IT FILLED OUT,